According to a calendar, today my grandmother should be celebrating her 111th birthday, such a symmetrical (and big) number. I will do it for her.

 Happy 111, Granny!

-The post "Maybe 100 Years Ago My Grandmother Learned to Play Piano" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/10/grandma-piano/) on October 15, 2016.
+The post "Maybe 100 Years Ago My Grandmother Learned to Play Piano" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2016/10/grandma-piano/) on October 15, 2016.